TheRealJoelmatic/RemoveAdblockThing/README.md

    Install the script using the instructions above

-2. **Disable your adblocker**: whitelist YouTube on any Chrome extensions that block ads or any third-party things that disable ads.
+2. **Disable your adblocker**:
+   **whitelist YouTube on any Chrome extensions that block ads or any third-party things that disable ads**.
 Don't worry our script removes ads.
    (This only removes video player ads)

 ## Usage